 We can visit community groups with a handling collection.
 We will be able to offer a range of activities which can be tailored to meet the needs of the particular group.
 Suggested activities include:

 - Discover the sensory properties of clay, touch, feel and even smell the handling collection.

-We have an online toolkit for educators delivering the Foundation Phase to children aged between 3 and 7 years with an emphasis on learning through doing.
+We also have an online toolkit for educators delivering the Foundation Phase to children aged between 3 and 7 years with an emphasis on learning through doing.
 This has been adapted from our Family Learning toolkit which was designed to help small cultural venues deliver short arts and crafts workshops that encourage learning for families.
 The Foundation Phase Toolkit was originally designed for educators working in museums and galleries but can also be used by teachers in the classroom.

 The Family Learning project began in 2008 and was initially funded by an

 Inspiring Learning Grant from CyMAL.
 We have had over 3000 participants in the

 11 years it has been running!
 Family Learning has been very rewarding, not only

 has it helped us to develop a more holistic education programme, but it has

 formed a closer bond between us and the local community that is beneficial in